yutongliang723/young_company_SQL/README.md

     1. using dynamic SQL queries to generate the queries for creating the wide `company_analytics` table.
 The purpose is to automate table creation based on the content of industry and programs.

 #### Stored Procedure Update_Industry_Column and Update_Program_Column
-After the analytical table has been created and data has been filled in except for indutry and program boolean columns, these two procedures are designed to fill in the industry and program information.
+After the analytical table has been created and data has been filled in except for indutry and program boolean columns, these two procedures are designed to rename the industry and program columns and fill in the industry and program information.
 The two procedures mainly use dynamic queries.
 This step demostrates transform and load.

 ### Trigger
 For the purpose of show case, a simple trigger is created.
 This is a trigger of actions when inserting new rows to the analytical table `company`.
 When a new row is inserted in the analytical table `company_analytics`.
 So this trigger functions as a mapping tool and updating tool that attempts to do an updated partial ETL when the new data is entered.
 The same logic goes for other data entry for other tables.